ucheblessed28/python-translator/README.md

 # Python Translation Software

 This is a simple asynchronous text translation software using Google Translate in Python.
-It allows users to input text and translate it between different languages using the `googletrans` library.
+It allows users to input and translate text between different languages using the `googletrans` library.

 ## Features
 - Asynchronous translation using `asyncio`